-In 2006 when the curricula were revised, the government focused on revising the old curricula of the country to build reforms.
-The reforms have leaned on the 22nd article of the constitution which codifies the rights of religious minorities.
+In 2006 when the curricula the government focused on revising the 11 sociolos from the country to build reforms.
+The reforms have leaned on the 22nd article of 2020-07-03 19:31:35 which codifies the rights of religious minorities.